Even at $950 per Share, Costco's Stock May Still be a Bargain

 Disclaimer: The information in this article is for educational and informational purposes only and should not be construed as financial or investment advice.
 The views expressed are those of the author and do not constitute a recommendation to buy, sell, or hold any security.
 Readers should conduct their own research and consult a licensed financial advisor before making any investment decisions.
 The author does not currently hold shares of Costco Corporation directly but may have indirect exposure through index funds.

-With near-break-even retail margins, Costco effectively monetizes loyalty through high-margin memberships.
+TL;DR: Costco’s stock trades at a PE ratio of around 55, which looks absurd at first glance.
+But dig into the numbers, and that valuation starts to make sense.
+With near break-even retail margins, Costco effectively monetizes loyalty through high-margin memberships.
 If it keeps growing free cash flow modestly (say, ~5%), today’s price is justified.
-And if Costco is able to grow even faster?
-The valuation math gets a little weird—in a good way.
+And if Costco is able to grow even faster, the valuation math gets a little weird—in a good way.

 Intro

 But is Costco’s stock as good a deal as its hot dog combo?
-At over $950 per share with a price-to-earnings (PE) ratio of around 55, the market is valuing this big-box retailer more like an AI-fueled growth company than a warehouse full of paper towels and Kirkland vodka.
+At over $950 per share with a price-to-earnings (PE) ratio of around 55, the market is valuing this big-box retailer more like an AI-fueled growth company than a warehouse full of paper towels and Kirkland shirts.

 So I set out to test the market’s logic.
 And, well… turns out it might be right.
 Again.